 There are different types of surgery available to treat endometriosis.
-Sometimes the endometriosis is excised which means cut out and sometimes it is cauterised (diathermied) which means burnt.
+Sometimes the endometriosis is excised, which means cut out; sometimes, it is cauterised (diathermied), which means burnt.

-Some laparoscopies for endometriosis are fairly short and straight forward, while others take much longer and are more difficult.
+Some laparoscopies for endometriosis are relatively short and straightforward, while others take much longer and are more complex.
 It depends on where the endometriosis is and how severe it is.

-Endometriosis in teens often looks different to endometriosis in older women, and can easily be missed.
-In older women it is often a dark brown colour.
-In young women it may look like tiny clear bubbles that can be hard to see.
+Endometriosis in teens often looks different to endometriosis in those who are older and can easily be missed.
+In older people it is often a dark brown colour.
+In young people, it may look like tiny clear bubbles that can be hard to see.

 We know that the amount of endometriosis found at a laparoscopy doesn’t fit with the amount of pain.
-So, you may have a little bit of endometriosis and a lot of pain, or a lot of endometriosis and very little pain.
+So, you may have a little endometriosis and a lot of pain or a lot of endometriosis and very little pain.

-We also know that women with endometriosis often have other pain problems as well.
-This might include a painful bladder, an irritable bowel, bad headaches, pelvic muscle pain, a painful vulva and pain on most days (chronic pain).
+We also know that women with endometriosis often have other pain problems.
+These problems might include a painful bladder, an irritable bowel, bad headaches, pelvic muscle pain, a painful vulva and pain on most days (chronic pain).

-A laparoscopy Remember that even if you have endometriosis, that a lot of your period pain may also be from the uterus, even if the uterus looks normal.
+Remember that even if you have endometriosis, a lot of your period pain may also be from the uterus, even if the uterus looks normal.

-This is why a good combination of treatments to consider is:
+With this in mind, a good combination of treatments to consider may be:

-- A laparoscopy to remove any endometriosis in the pelvis, and
+- Laparoscopy to remove any endometriosis in the pelvis, and

-It is also true that even if you do have endometriosis, a lot of your pain may be due to other things such as a painful bladder, painful nerves or painful pelvic muscles.
+It is also true that even if you have endometriosis, a lot of your pain may be due to other things such as a painful bladder, nerves or pelvic muscles.